vacammar/redhat-EX188-certification-study/README.md

 Open browser and verify that at the following address http://localhost:8080 the webserver correctly response, with welcome message.

+**INFO:** NOT stop or remove container, this will be reused for next exercise.

 ## Exercise 2 - Copy file from host to container

-Run `httpd` container with the following parameters:
+Run `httpd` container with the following parameters, or reuse container of [Exercise 1](README.md):

+- Image `docker.io/library/httpd:2.4.59`
-- Container name `webserver-with-volume`
+- Container name `webserver`
-- Copy file [index.html](/files/index.html) from host to container directory `/var/www/html/index.html`
 - Run in `detached` mode
 - Expose container port `80` on `8080` host port

+After that container `webserver` is up and running:

+- Copy file [index.html](/files/index.html) from host to container directory `/usr/local/apache2/htdocs`

 Open your favorite browser and verify that at the following address http://localhost:8080 the webserver correctly response, with custom `index.html` page.